Grainular-Nord/nord.dev/contributing.md

 ## Development - Setting Up The Repository

--   clone the repository by running `git clone {{ repository.url }}` in your terminal or shell to clone the repo into the current directory.
+-   clone the repository by running `git clone https://github.com/IamSebastianDev/nord.dev.git` in your terminal or shell to clone the repo into the current directory.
 -   run `yarn` or `yarn install` to install the dependencies.
 -   run `yarn setup`.
 This will install the necessary husky scripts.